CHILDREN IN CRISIS

 Despite these actions, Alberta’s women and children are still affected the most by income disparity.
 Children are overrepresented among Alberta’s poor; they represent 22 percent of the population but comprise 30 percent of all people living in poverty.
 Many families continue to struggle to afford quality, and accessible child care.
 Women are disproportionately affected by the lack of access to child care because it hinders their ability to fully participate in the economy, while children in poverty do not have access to quality care and early interventions.

 Alberta needs a poverty-reduction strategy to prevent, reduce, and ultimately eliminate poverty in Alberta.
 This strategy should align with the local poverty reduction initiatives that are happening in municipalities across the province in order to effectively meet community needs.

-The strategy needs to include good jobs at living wages that ensure full-time work is a way out of poverty; an effective child benefit that is indexed; a system of affordable accessible early learning and child care services available to all families; an affordable housing program that creates more affordable housing and helps to maintain existing properties; an affordable and accessible post-secondary education system, and training programs that prepare youth and adults for employment leading to economic independence.
+The strategy needs to include good jobs at living wages that ensure full-time work is a way out of poverty; an effective child benefit that is indexed; a system of affordable accessible early learning and child care services available to all families; a program to create more affordable housing and to help maintain existing properties; an affordable and accessible post-secondary education system, and training programs that prepare youth and adults for employment leading to economic independence.